-Free and commercial collections offered by the security community that are formatted in Structured Threat Information eXpression (STIX) as TAR or TAR.GZ files can be uploaded manually or through the REST API ☑ to ExtraHop systems.
-STIX version 1.0 - 1.2 are currently supported.
-You must upload each threat collection individually to all connected sensors.
+Free and commercial collections offered by the security community that are formatted in Structured Threat Information eXpression (STIX) as TAR or TAR.GZ files can be uploaded manually or through the REST collection individually to all connected sensors.

 Threat collections from partner integrations must be imported to ExtraHop Reveal(x) 360 2.